Prathama-sanshi/Gitops-and-Observability/README.md

         * It uses Kustomization CR path to watch the changes in repository.
     * Step: 2.Run Pipeline FluxCD Gitops Deployment.
         * This will clone the flucd-obs repo
-        * It uncomments out entry of desired application(pipeline inputes) under path ./Application/apps/overlays/dev-cluster/kustomization.yaml.
+        * It uncomments out entry of desired application(pipeline inputs) under path ./Application/apps/overlays/dev-cluster/kustomization.yaml.
         * When FluxCD reconciles the Kustomization, it processes the referenced HelmRelease resources and deploys the application to the Kubernetes cluster.
         * The application is then automatically deployed and managed by FluxCD.
     * Step: 3.Run Pipeline FluxCD Gitops Undeployment
         * This will clone the flucd-obs repo
         * And comments out entry of desired application under path ./Application/apps/overlays/dev-cluster/kustomization.yaml.
-        * When FluxCD kustomization renders the charts, it picks the changes and applies it to cluster (deletes if not present)
+        * When FluxCD reconciles the Kustomization resource, it detects the repository change and applies the updated desired state to the cluster.
         * During the next reconciliation cycle, FluxCD detects the change and updates the cluster state accordingly.
         * Resources that are no longer referenced are removed from the cluster.
         * The application is successfully undeployed by FluxCD.